 They can be used in commercial work as well as personal work and can be used to create new items that can be in turn used to create items for sale (CU4CU).
 They can be used to create logos, adverts, packaging, scrapbooking, items for sale on zazzle, videos, fashions and much more.
 If you have any questions, please contact us on firstname.lastname@example.org, always happy to answer any questions ?

-Please check out our video section on youtube, there are many different videos there about the custom shapes such as how to install them, how to use the shapes with the patterns, how to use the shapes to create new resources, blending and combining custom shapes, how to export the custom shapes to other applications and much more.
-You can find more about the Photoshop shapes via our graphicxtras channel on Youtube
+Please check out our video section on youtube, there are many different videos there about the how to install them, how to use them with the patterns, how to use them to create new resources, blending and combining, how to export them to other applications and much more.
+You can find more about them via our graphicxtras channel on Youtube

-They are supplied in standard Photoshop shapes CSH presets and you can simply install them by double clicking the CSH file (this loads the shapes into the application).
+They are supplied in standard CSH presets and you can simply install them by double clicking the CSH file (this loads them into the application).

-You can also install them by adding the shapes CSH presets to the presets folder 'custom shapes' and then the shapes will be quickly accessible via the right side menu of the custom shapes palette.
+You can also install them by adding the CSH presets to the presets folder and then they will be quickly accessible via the right side menu of the preset's palette.
 You can also just use the load / replace commands to browse for the CSH.

-You can also double click the CSH custom shapes in Adobe PS to load the shapes as well as right click the dog shapes file to load them
+You can also double click the CSH in Adobe PS to load them as well as right click the CSH file to load them